 The indoor play area at The Belrose Hotel is huge!

-Most restaurants have air conditioning, and these ones have free indoor play areas too!
-So forget about cooking in a hot kitchen, and visit a family-friendly spot like The Belrose Hotel, Terrey Hills Tavern, Pennant Hills Hotel and North Ryde RSL, which all have indoor play areas for the kids.
-Plus, itโ€™s a cheaper option โ€“ you donโ€™t need to pay an entry fee, just buy a coffee or some lunch.
+Most restaurants have air conditioning, and these ones have free indoor play areas, too!
+So forget about cooking in a hot kitchen and visit a family-friendly spot like The Belrose Hotel, Terrey Hills Tavern, Pennant Hills Hotel and North Ryde RSL, which all have indoor play areas for the kids.
+Plus, it’s a cheaper option – there’s no need to pay an entry fee… simply buy a coffee or a meal!

 Click here for a list of all restaurants with play areas.

-9.ย Visit a Museum, Art Gallery or other air-conditioned attraction
+9. Visit a Museum, Art Gallery or other air-conditioned attraction

 SEA LIFE Sydney Aquarium

-If youโ€™re likely to go to Sydney Aquarium, Sydney Zoo, Tower Eye or Madame Tussauds more than a couple of times, it makes sense to buy a Merlin Annual Pass, which gives you unlimited access for 12 months!
+If you’re likely to visit Sydney Aquarium, Sydney Zoo, Tower Eye, or Madame Tussauds more than a couple of times, buying a Merlin Annual Pass makes sense.
+It gives you unlimited access for 12 months!

 10. Go tenpin bowling